Hives (Urticaria) factsheet

 Physical urticaria

-• pressure or touching on the skin
+• pressure or touch

 • sweating

-• exposure to heat, cold and sunlight
+• heat, cold, or sunlight

 • stress

-• chemicals and other skin irritants.
+• certain chemicals or skin irritants.

 Treatment